The Rise of Robo-advisors?

-If you know me you know I am a big fan of robots.
-Google driverless car?
-I am in.
-Bread machine?
-You can bet on that (and here in Quebec they are called bread-maker robot).
-We even have a Roomba that vacuums our floors from time to time (and we paid only $70 for it, second hand, of course).
-A robo-thermostat is on my wish list, and so on.
+If you know me, you know I’m a big fan of robots.
+Google’s driverless cars?
+I’m in.
+Bread machines?
+You can bet on that (here in Quebec, we call them bread-maker robots).
+We even use a Roomba to vacuum our floors from time to time, and we only paid $70 for it (secondhand, of course)!
+A robo-thermostat is on my wish list, and the list goes on.

 So the idea of robo-advisors is a no-brainer for me.

-Right now in Canada we have a bunch of robo-advisor services available.
-You can check some of them and their fees in one handy sheet published by my friend Sandi from Spring Personal Finance clicking here.
+Right now in Canada, we have a bunch of robo-advisor services available.
+You can check some of these services and their fees in one handy sheet published by my friend Sandi from Spring Personal Finance.

 A Wealthy Bar

-Alberta Vancouver and are now entering the Quebec’s market (you know, with the French language requirements and everything), and then they invited some people over for a very pleasant evening of wine and wealth.
+This week, I had the pleasure of watching a presentation by WealthBar’s CEO Tea Nicola.
+WealthBar is one of the robo-advisor companies operating in Canada.
+They’re from Vancouver and are now entering the Quebec market (you know, with French language requirements and everything).
+After the presentation, they invited some people over for a pleasant evening of wine and wealth.
 Sweet!
-It’s nice to see something financial-related happening in Montreal (and Quebec in general) :)
+It’s nice to see something finance-related happening in Montreal (and Quebec in general). :)

-I got to talk to Tea about the Quebec’s market, WealthBar investment strategies, some specific questions related to their website and business and she ran a quick demo for WealthBar’s system and website, demoing from the sign-up process to the dashboard and all the calculators and graphs their clients have available.
+I got to talk to Tea about the Quebec market and WealthBar’s investment strategies.
+I asked some questions about their website and business and she ran a quick demo for WealthBar’s system and site, showing me everything from the sign-up process to the dashboard to all the calculators and graphs they provide their clients.

-On sign-up every client answers a quick questionnaire.
-And when I say quick I mean something like 4 or 5 questions.
-The goal is to find your risk tolerance and then match you with one of the available portfolios.
+When signing up, each client answers a quick questionnaire (and by “quick”, I mean four or five questions).
+The goal is to determine your risk tolerance, then match you to one of their available portfolios.

-One thing that I found very interesting was that you can have a different risk tolerance for each one of your accounts.
-Since your RRSP and your TFSA will likely serve different purposes, it makes sense to be able to have different performances for different accounts.
+One thing I found interesting was that you can have a different risk tolerance for each of your accounts.
+Since your RRSP and your TFSA will likely serve different purposes, it makes sense for these accounts to have different settings.

-Laws in Canada don’t allow any company to use mathematical algorithms to manage investment funds or your money.
+Laws in Canada don’t allow companies to use mathematical algorithms to manage money or investment funds.
 So what will a robo-advisor do with your money?

-To answer this question we must understand a very simple and basic principle of investing: rebalancing.
-Simply put, rebalancing is to make sure your money is correctly distributed among all the categories your portfolio is made of.
+To answer this question, you need to understand a simple basic principle of investing: rebalancing.
+Simply put, rebalancing makes sure your money is optimally distributed across all your portfolio’s categories.

-Imagine your portfolio is made of rabbits and elephants.
-60% rabbits and 40% elephants (for some reason).
-Well, we all know rabbits reproduce at a much faster rate than elephants.
-At some point you count your rabbits and your elephants and discover that your portfolio is now composed of 80% rabbits and only 20% of elephants.
-Rebalancing is selling the rabbits and buying more elephants until you have the 60/40 proportion again.
+Imagine your portfolio is 60% rabbits and 40% elephants (for some reason).
+Well, we all know rabbits reproduce much faster than elephants.
+At some point, you’ll count your rabbits and elephants and find that your portfolio now consists of 80% rabbits and only 20% elephants.
+Rebalancing would mean selling rabbits and buying elephants until you reach a 60/40 ratio again.

-As you can imagine, soon this buying/selling task will become tedious and cumbersome.
-This is what a robo-advisor will do for you: it will make sure your portfolio is always balanced at that initial proportion (we call it asset allocation, but we’ll talk about it another time).
+As you can imagine, all this buying and selling can quickly become tedious and cumbersome.
+This is where a robo-advisor comes in.
+It will make sure your portfolio is always balanced at the initial proportion (this is known as asset allocation, which we’ll talk about another time).

-But who choose the animals that will be in your portfolio?
-What happens if instead of rabbits I like squirrels more?
-Well, in this case you are out of luck.
-WealthBar animals are chosen by a team of experts and the final mix is what they think will behave better, according to their knowledge and theories.
-But, if you stop to think about it, it’s the same thing when your finance advisor or your bank manager push you some magical fund.
+But who chooses the animals that go in your portfolio?
+What if I like squirrels better than rabbits?
+Well, in that case, you’re out of luck.
+WealthBar “animals” are chosen by a team of experts and the final distribution is what they believe will give better returns, according to their knowledge and theories.
+But if you think about it, it’s the same as when your financial advisor or bank manager pushes some “magical” fund on you.

-Of course that with your financial advisor you can pick some different funds—I mean, animals — but then it’s up to you.
-If you are just starting with investing or just don’t want to be bothered by these decisions, then it’s ok to take their advice.
-And believe me: it takes a LOT of effort and knowledge to choose your own animals —I mean, investment funds.
-But, as I said before, beware of the costs!
+Of course, you can change your funds—I mean, “animals”—with your financial advisor, but then it’s up to you.
+If you’re just getting started with investing or you don’t want to be bothered with these decisions, then it’s ok to take their advice.
+And believe me: it takes a lot of effort and knowledge to choose your own “animals”—I mean, investment funds.
+But like I said, beware the costs!

-I only scratched the surface of this world of robo-advisors.
-WeatlhBar is only one of the players in this field, and I really cannot recommend any of them because I didn’t try them all.
+I’ve only scratched the surface of the robo-advisor world.
+WealthBar is only one of the players in this field, and I really can’t recommend any more because I haven’t tried them all.

-The goal with this post is to open your mind to new possibilities.
+The goal of this post is to open your mind to new possibilities.
 It’s a big world out there!
-As I said before, personal finances are PERSONAL, so your needs and solutions will be different from mines, and they will be different from your neighbours’.
+As I’ve said before, personal finances are personal, so your needs and solutions will be different from mine and your neighbours’.

-The only sure thing is: you MUST think about your future and invest your money.
+The only sure thing is that you must think about your future and invest your money.
 The sooner you start, the better.
-If you think you are not ready for that, or if you are struggling with anything money-related, give me a call and we can talk.
+If you think you’re not ready, or if you’re struggling with anything money-related, give me a call and we can talk.
 I’ll love it!